coatl-dev/workflows/README.md

 Python 2.7 code.

 > Note: This essentially installs `black[python2]==21.9b0`, which is the last version of black that did not warn about Python 2 deprecation.
+This release requires `python>=3.6.2`.

 Inputs: